tanner-johnson2718/ESP32_Deluminator/esp32_sys_overview.md

 * Note Event loop appears to only dispatch one thread to process events
 * Meaning an event handler need not handle reentrant cases cause it will never reenter

-# Push button with Debouncing
+## Push button with Debouncing

+* Here is a basic walk through for setting up a event based push button debouncer
 * Connct D13 to grount through button with 20kohm resitor
     * [D13] <---> Res <---> Switch <---> GND
 * Configure the pin